qwyjibojones/o2-pushbutton/README.md

 ## Requirements

-This does not contain all necessary files, such as the expected elevation data and imagery.
+This repo does not contain all necessary files, such as the expected elevation data and imagery.
+These can either be put in place manually, or by running the ./initialize.sh script.

 ### Elevation Data